Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 980 Ti should theoretically perform much faster than the Radeon HD 7870 XT in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 980 Ti should perform quite a bit faster than the Radeon HD 7870 XT in general. (explain)

-Texel RateThe GeForce GTX 980 Ti is a lot (more or less 98%) better at anisotropic filtering than the Radeon HD 7870 XT. (explain)
+Texel RateThe GeForce GTX 980 Ti is a lot (approximately 98%) more effective at texture filtering than the Radeon HD 7870 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison